By Chet Yarbrough

 Hitchens looks into Stieg Larson’s family history to support his speculation.
 If one reads Larson’s famous book, murder by neo-Nazis seems somewhat plausible.
 An added piece about Larson’s family and Sweden’s politics slightly raises the bar of believability.
 At the same time, Larson’s death at 50 years of age is noted by Hitchens to have been from a heart attack thought to have been caused by heavy smoking and a family history of heart/stroke maladies.
 It is Hitchen’s research, reading and writing that vivify his reviews and seize one’s imagination.

-Intellectual refuters whether tongue-tied or gregarious conceivably blanch when arguing with Hitchens because of the depth of his experience and knowledge.
+Intellectual refuters whether tongue-tied or gregarious conceivably blanch when arguing with Hitchens because of the width of his experience, the tenacity of his belief, and the depth of his knowledge.
 There are several debates with Christopher Hitchens, by different commentators, that can be seen on u-tube.

 At the very least, a reader of Hitchen’s essays will be exposed to a wider world of literature, politics, and belief than most slingers of solipsistic clap trap.
 Hitchens does not always hit the mark of enlightenment or entertainment in his essays but he is rarely boring.
 Hitchens’ forays into Pakistan, North Korea, and Iran and his offer to be water boarded are tributes to his manic effort to know the truth of what he writes.

 One can salute Hitchens’ intellect and bravery without necessarily believing what he believes.
 His pursuit of first hand experience; his erudition and wide literary exposure are what any writer or reader admires.
 One believes he will be loved and missed by many.
-“Arguably” is a fun and fascinating profile of a very interesting human being. [contact-form-7 404 "Not Found"]
+“Arguably” is a fun and fascinating profile of a very interesting human being. [contact-form-7 id=”1710″ title=”Contact form 1″]